 Now OpenJML issues no verification errors.
 The effect is just like the situation in logic where once a contradiction is assumed, anything, even false statements, can be proven.

-Thus, to emphasize the point: assume statements can be very helpful in the course of developing a specification and proof of a method implementation, but they should be replaced with assert statements or removed altogether before a verification is considered sound.
+Thus, to emphasize the point: assume statements can be very helpful in the course of developing a specification and proof of a method implementation, but if the OpenJML proof engine can prove them, then they should be replaced with assert statements or removed altogether before a verification is considered sound.

 Assume Statements Problem Set